DynamicWhiteHat/RCRocket/JOURNAL.md

 # May 26th: Finished initial power sources!

 Since I have some experience designing PCBs for other projects, this time I decided to run the project off an ESP32 SoC instead of using a devkit.
 This took some research, since I had no experience working with SoC's before.
 After watching some videos and looking at a few tutorials online, I designed a usb power circuit for the ESP32, one of the main parts of the whole design.
-THen I went on to designa  power circuit for the lipo input. i decided that using the lipo to power both the ESC's and the ESP32 was the best decision.
+Then I went on to design a  power circuit for the lipo input. i decided that using the lipo to power both the ESC's and the ESP32 was the best decision.
 When I was done, I ended up with this:

 ![image](https://github.com/user-attachments/assets/b7ac88c6-33cb-473b-931b-9b59a4b2e634)